SuperOfficeDocs/superoffice-docs/user-guide/en/sale/saint/admin/create-status.md

     [!include[Example](includes/example-status-description.md)]
     </details>

     The name and description are displayed in SuperOffice CRM when the user holds the mouse pointer over the status image or opens the status image for the company.
-You can subsequently edit the description by following the procedure under [Edit a status description][2].
+You can subsequently [edit the description][2].

 5. Click **Save**.
 The status is displayed in the status list.